 Snapdragons: These have always been some of the most productive early summer bloomers in my cutting garden.
 To get ultra-productive, long-stemmed cutting types, it’s essential that you select the proper ones and grow your own from seed.

 Most of the bedding types you see at many garden centers are selected for their compact size and often treated with growth regulators to keep them compact—but they couldn’t be more different from the cut flower wonders that can be cultivated from seed.

 ‘Chantilly Light Salmon’ (pictured above, left) takes my breath away.
 No other snapdragon possesses so many desirable traits in one plant: beautiful warm colors, tall strong stems, delicate ruffled blooms, and the loveliest citrus scent.
 These beautiful butterfly-like blooms resemble upturned petticoats on dancing ladies.
 Flowers at the base of the stem are a soft glowing tangerine that transitions to apricot and melon pink, giving this variety a beautiful ombre effect.

-‘Chantilly Light Pink’ (above, right) is the first to bloom and consistently our most-requested crop of early summer.
+‘Chantilly Light Pink’ (pictured above, right) is the first to bloom and is consistently our most-requested crop of early summer.
 Flowers are bubblegum pink with a darker watermelon throat that is creamy white on the reverse.
 The two-toned effect reminds us of cherry blossoms.

 The variety ‘Madame Butterfly’, often referred to as azalea snapdragon, is a double-petaled beauty adored for its pleasant perfume and long-lasting blooms.
 Because the tight shape is difficult for insects to pollinate, blooms last longer in the vase than single-flowered snapdragons.
 ‘Madame Butterfly Pink ’ is a delightful warm bubblegum-pink variety with a lemony center.